chirun-ncl/chirun/docs/source/web/package_management.rst

 The management page for a package shows links to configure or edit the package; links to view the output; and a log of times the package has been built.

-The :guilabel:`Configure` link takes you to the course configuration editor.
+The :guilabel:`Configure` link takes you to :ref:`the course configuration editor <package-config-editor>`.
 Use this to change :ref:`package-level settings <global-settings>` and edit the structure of the package.
 After you save the configuration, the package is automatically rebuilt.